chocolateboy/Object-Extend/README.md

     extend($object2, foo => sub { ... })->foo;
     return extend($object3 => ...);

-Objects can be extended multiple times with the same or different methods:
+Objects can be extended multiple times with new or overridden methods:

     my $object = Foo->new;